Trauma & Fractures

 It’s important for fracture care to be done correctly with appropriate evaluation and treatment.

-The surgeons are on-call at Medical Center of the Rockies, Poudre Valley Hospital, and the Greeley and Harmony Emergency Centers to take care of patients who’ve been involved in all types of trauma situations.
+Our orthopedic fracture specialists are on-call at Medical Center of the Rockies, Poudre Valley Hospital, and the Greeley and Harmony Emergency Centers to take care of patients who’ve been involved in all types of trauma situations.

 What is A Fracture?